wesley-ruede/Quicksite/README.md

-Django 2.1.3 Word Website Word Counting App
+Django 3.0.2 Website Word Counting App

 Contributors:

-Ujjwal
+Ujjwal Partap Singh
 Elias Logan
-WesPy
+Wesley Ruede

 To install this application you will require the Python programming